Tochemey/goakt/readme.md

 [![codecov](https://codecov.io/gh/Tochemey/goakt/branch/main/graph/badge.svg?token=J0p9MzwSRH)](https://codecov.io/gh/Tochemey/goakt)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tochemey/goakt)](https://goreportcard.com/report/github.com/tochemey/goakt)

-Minimal actor framework with goodies to build reactive and distributed system in golang using protocol buffers as actor messages.
+Minimal actor framework with goodies to build reactive and distributed system in golang using _**protocol buffers as actor messages**_.

 If you are not familiar with the actor model, the blog post from Brian Storti [here](https://www.brianstorti.com/the-actor-model/) is an excellent and short introduction to the actor model.
 Also, check reference section at the end of the post for more material regarding actor model